 Probably, although it is quite competitive so you have to be prepared to lodge a quality application.
 This is an awesome, short-term job and the secrets out so you can’t just wing it.
 You need to be from a native English-speaking country (Ireland, UK, Australia, Canada, New Zealand, South Africa and the US) so regardless of your English ability, if English isn’t your first language the embassies simply won’t give you your work visa.

-Also, you need at least a bachelors 3 or 4-year degree and if you have no teaching experience you’re going to probably need a TEFL too.
-Even if you have a year or two of teaching experience, a TEFL will make your application a lot stronger.
+Also, you need at least a bachelors 3 or 4-year degree and if you have no teaching experience you’re going to probably need a TEFL certificate too.

 Where do we sleep at English camps?

 It’s almost always the case that the English camp will supply you with free accommodation.
 More often than not in university-style dorms, often sharing with a fellow ELT (English language teacher).
 If they don’t supply accommodation they’ll most likely give you a stipend for renting your own place.

 What about the food when we’re there?

 Think high school/university cafeteria food in the country where the camp is held, that’s what you’ll get.
 Far from disgusting but certainly not gourmet, but hey – it’s free!

 How much do I get paid at English camps?

 Most agencies and camps will pay for your flights to and from camp (or onwards to a destination of your choice).
 So depending on where you’re flying from, you will be paid accordingly.
 You’re looking at something along the lines of a return from London/Toronto etc + $500-$900 tax-free pay.